crisapal/Queue-Managament-System/README.md

 The structure of an input file consists of:
 1. Number of available queues
 2. Time of opening the queue
-3. Arrival Time
+3. Customer Arrival Time
-4. Time taken to end his task
+4. Time taken to end a customer's task